We often get the question “How much does whole life insurance cost,” so we put together the following whole life insurance rates by age charts below.

 The whole life insurance rates by age charts below are examples of what you can expect to pay for a typical policy.
 Please be aware that the quotes are for informational purposes only and do not necessarily reflect what whole life insurance costs for a specific individual.

-Rates were determined by total death benefit and are not specific to a policy designed for maximum high cash value growth.
-Please give us a call for specific rates tailored to your individual needs and goals.
+Whole life rates were determined by total death benefit and are not specific to a policy designed for maximum high cash value growth.
+Please give us a call or schedule a conversation with one of our Pro Client Guides for specific rates tailored to your individual needs and goals.

 You may also be interested in our charts showing term life insurance rates by age to compare the cost of term vs whole life insurance.

-With Limited Pay whole life insurance, the policy owner pays annual level premium payments over a specified period of time.
+Let’s first look at limited pay whole life insurance rates.
+With Limited Pay whole life insurance, the policy owner pays annual level premium payments over a specified period of time, typically 10 to 20 years or to age 65.
 Once the payments have been made over the corresponding time period, no future premiums are due.

 Age | $100,000 | $250,000 | $500,000 | $1,000,000 |